Alico, Inc. Investors: Please contact the Portnoy Law Firm to recover your losses

-/EIN News/ -- LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Alico, Inc. (“Alico” or the “Company”) (NASDAQ: ALCO) investors that the law firm has initiated an investigation on behalf of investors that lost money on their stock.
+LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Alico, Inc. ("Alico" or the "Company") ALCO investors that the law firm has initiated an investigation on behalf of investors that lost money on their stock.
 Alico, Inc. investors are encouraged to contact the firm to discuss their legal rights.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.